rbakker/snakemake-jobmonitor/README.md

 - `description` brief description of what the rule does.

-- `resultFolder` path the result folder.
+- `resultFolder` path to the result folder.
 One can also pass a result prefix by adding an asterisc at the end.
 Examples:

   - `/my/results/case-1` will cause results to be written in the `case-1` folder.